 - Areas of the highest concern are windows and window sills, doors and door frames, stairs, railings, banisters, and porches.
 These areas see more wear-and-tear and have a higher chance of children chewing on them.

 - If renovating a pre-1978 home assume there is lead.
 Even if you have tested it may still be there.
 Testing may be of a small area and may miss lead in another area.
-You are safest to just assume there is lead and follow lead safe practices and only hire a lead-safe contractor.
+You are safest to just assume there is lead and follow lead-safe practices and only hire a lead-safe contractor.

 - Keep all paint in excellent shape and clean up dust often.
 Dust can contain lead and is one of the ways lead can enter your body.

 - Pipes and solder can contain lead as well.
 Lead pipes and lead solder were commonly used until 1986.
 Assume there is lead and be sure to only use cold water from the tap for cooking and drinking, let the cold water run for about 20 seconds before using it for drinking or cooking.
-Also consider finding a water filter that removes lead, many don’t so do your research.
+Also, consider finding a water filter that removes lead, many don’t so do your research.

 - No matter the age of your home we should all avoid wearing shoes in the house.
 Lead can be tracked into our homes through contaminated soil.
 Soil can become contaminated by deteriorated exterior lead-based paint, industrial pollution and past use of leaded gasoline.
 Removing your shoes before entering your home can help reduce this.
-Also be sure to dust and vacuum with a HEPA filter vacuum often.
+Also, be sure to dust and vacuum with a HEPA filter vacuum often.

 Be sure to do your research before living in a pre-1978 home.
 Lead poisoning is a serious issue and not something to take lightly.
-While I have shared an overview of this issue there are so much more information out there, this is a very brief overview.
+While I have shared an overview of this issue there is so much more information out there, this is a very brief overview.

-I have done a lot of research and talked to experts and decided I feel comfortable purchasing a pre-1978, post 1955, home.
+I have done a lot of research and talked to experts and decided I feel comfortable purchasing a pre-1978, post-1955, home.
 We don’t have children, I’m not pregnant and I know lead-safe practices.
 We will be cautious with any renovations and use the EPA’s advice for reducing our risks.